cksource/ckeditor-cs-on-premises-infrastructure/quick-start/README.md

 --keep_containers     - optional, use it to preserve created containers on exit
 ```

 **Note:** By default ports 3000 and 8000 are used.
-Setup process is checking if those ports are available and if they are not, then next available port will be used.
+The setup process is checking if those ports are available and if they are not, then the next available port will be used.
 Port checking mechanism will not be used if ports are specified as arguments using `--cs_port` and `--node_port`.